chris-hall-hu/drupal8_codio/README.md

 # Introduction

-A simple script and sql to install the latest verstion of Drupal 8 code via Drush on a Codio box.
+A simple script and sql to install the latest version of Drupal 8 code via Drush on a Codio box.

-Aiming to save a few mins, mostly for me but might help others to get started quickly as there are a few minor elements that make developing on a Codio box a little different from a regular server.
+Really it is just performing all the steps on [This blog post](http://running-on-drupal8.co.uk/node/20) Aiming to save a few mins, mostly for me but might help others to get started quickly as there are a few minor elements that make developing on a Codio box a little different from a regular server.

 ## Instructions